Polar-Tang/notes/content/Web security/nosql-injection/no-SQLI_Portswigger_methodology.md

-SQL injection si when you able to execute database commands from a backend server.
+An injection in the database means that an attacker is able to execute database commands from a backend server.
 ![[Pasted image 20241027171915.png]]
-This avaible you to:
+This available you to:
 - Bypass authentication or protection mechanisms.
 - Extract or edit data.
 - Cause a denial of service.